In this The No List Secret review, you're going to find out:

 The bottom line, no matter how large your potential traffic is (the whole Gmail community), the method will be useless unless you have ample experience with Google Ads, creating campaigns, and finding the right offers.

 What I Like About The No List Secret

 - The method taught has great potential (when paired with the right campaign and offer)

 What I Don't Like About The No List Secret

-- The upsells and ad costs are expensive
+- The upsells and ad costs can quickly mount up

 - Brendan Mace has a history with low-quality products

 No, The No List Secret is not a scam.
 There is great potential in using Gmail ads in pitching your offers.

 However, it’s not as easy as how Brendan makes it seem, the training videos are not enough to help you find the right offers and create compelling content.
 You’ll need some time to get experience with these.

 Another thing, you don’t actually need to pay for The No List Secret especially the upsells to start utilizing Gmail ads.